KTH/integral-reader-test/README.md

 ### Running with maven without docker

-If creating a camel.properties from the template camel.properties.in, you can also run the application without docker using the target `mvn camel:run`.
+If creating a camel.properties from the template camel.properties.in and placing the file appropriately somewhere in your class path, you can also run the application standalone without docker using the target `mvn camel:run`, e.g. in development.